vvasuki/english/prose/hindu/sthAneshvaraH/places.md

 Opposite to the potter’s corner was that of netters’.
 She was making a mat.
 Red, white, and dark, all the patterns were a mere fabrication of three colors.
 The white was not a color: it was just the wool in its natural form.
 Why red and dark?
 I asked.
 I think she did not understand me, as she said ‘just red.’
 Or may be she was giving me the basics of philosophy.

 Manoj was pulling me out, a bit annoyed that I was focused on pottery and netting and not paying attention to food.
 Every single food was uniquely made.
 The food-artists.
 Even in this heavenly delight of relishing the food, my mind was stuck to the fresh smile of the potter’s wife.
 I wonder why nobody talks about the potters that make kumbh and make the display of kumbh possible.

+## Home
+Floodgate of reminiscence opens with a simple assertion, 'oh, you've reached home!'
+What a marvelous statement, sweet and innocent.
+But how difficult it is to answer.
+The closer I get home, the further away I feel I am.
+Home, sweet home.
+How the idea of home escapes all but the walls and rooms
+and leaves behind memories imprinted on the walls,
+the musky dust with a few seasonal dews.

+All the stuff that I can associate with home are simple.
+The cacophony of cicada and crickets, basking in the sun going downhill,
+the paper planes and paper wheels, the wild berries.
+But these all are meaningful in association with other subjects,
+the brothers that I played with, the friends that I laughed with.+++(4)+++
+Either I grew old or time grew old on me,
+all these luxuries are reserves only to savor from the past.
+And the idea of home comes with sweetness that parents gave, that siblings shared,
+that personal stories were made of.
+We were not produced in some factory.
+But it is our home that became the placeholder for the memories that we savored.

+But more than that, home was a safety place.
+We all felt safe not being judged and being loved unconditionally.
+Even then, it feels like I am walking away from home.

+They say we work for being happy.
+No.
+We work because we have to.
+Not that are are forced into working but that our nature is working.+++(5)+++
+And every time, I moved to a new place, I have offered myself to work.

+There is some emptiness, a sense of the melancholy,
+some urge to rediscover myself that comes alongside the concept home.
+Every time I had to walk away from home to discover myself.
+Home is so safe.
+There are mangos and dragonfruits.
+There are laughters and torments.
+And this comfort becomes discomforting.
+Discomforting because I am never used to it.

+Then we invent some wild.
+And step away from the collective.
+Every time, individuality gets regained, reintroduced.
+So many bruises left behind, and so many prints, to last forever.

+I believe the very notion of home has been a placeholder for me
+to start the journey from and not to conclude it.
+But now, I am done with rediscovering myself.
+I want to come home.